zaltar/Blabble-example/README.md

-Blabble-example
+Blabble Google Chrome Extension
 ===============

-Example Google Chrome extension for Blabble
+This repository contains a sample Google Chrome extension for the Blabble plugin.
+For more info see [http://blabblephone.com][].